AkibAshfaq/CodeForce-Solve-set/README.md

 # CodeForce-Solve-set
-Solves are from Codeforces problemsets and i am saving this as my progress.
+Solves are from Codeforces problemsets and I am saving this as my progress.